scottkf/massuploadutility/readme.txt

 -------------------------------------------------------------------------------

 v0.9.1
+* Should work with every upload field and custom field
 * Flash is no longer used at all, it's pure html5
 * Uploading multiple files is nearly
-* Added localisation (most of the text relies in JS, but there's a couple in php)
+* Added support for localisation (most of the text relies in JS, but there's a couple in php)
 * The workflow is now exactly the same as it is for adding a regular entry, with the exception that you can select multiple files, and when you do, thats when my utility kicks in.